Cesar Fierro: Subsequent legal proceedings

 Judge Sharon Keller wrote the majority opinion for the Texas Court of Criminal Appeals, calling the circumstances of the coerced confession a "harmless error".
 In 2003, the International Court of Justice issued a preliminary injunction against the United States, ordering that Fierro not be executed while the Avena case was pending.

 Fierro was imprisoned in the W.J.
 Estelle Unit.
 His sentence was vacated on December 19, 2019.
-Prosecutors indicated that they would not seek the death penalty again.
-He was released on parole on May 14, 2020, and he returned to live with family in Mexico.
+Prosecutors indicated they would not seek another death sentence.
+Fierro was resentenced to life in prison, and released on parole on May 14, 2020.
+He returned to live with family in Mexico.